 Female/internal condoms can be harder to find and more expensive then male condoms.
 Sometimes they are available at drug stores or online and people of any age can buy them.
 But, many clinics give them away for free or can write a prescription so you can get them for free at a pharmacy.
 Find a clinic near you to get free condoms or female condoms!
-The Female Condom website also has more information about how to find them.
+The FC2 website also has more information about how to find them.

 - The female/internal condom helps protect against STDs and pregnancy.

 - A female/internal condom should not be used with a male condom.
 Using two condoms together can make them more likely to break.

 - A female/internal condom can be used with another method of birth control like the pills or an IUD.

 - The female/internal condom comes lubricated but you can always add more lube.

 - Female/internal condoms should be thrown away after use, they cannot be disposed of in the toilet and cannot be used more than once.